10 baby walker toys to help get your child moving

 2. More bang for your buck

-The Kolcraft Tiny Steps 2-in-1 Activity Toddler and Baby Walker can typically be used at an earlier age than most walking toys, because it starts out as a seated walker and converts into a standing walking toy for when baby is stronger and more mobile.
+The Kolcraft Tiny Steps 2-in-1 Activity Walker can typically be used at an earlier age than most walking toys, because it starts out as a seated walker and converts into a standing walking toy for when baby is stronger and more mobile.
 Gear that works through multiple phases of babyhood?
 That’s music to any parent’s ear.

 3. Unique and good-looking